flodihn/NextGen/README.md

 Running
 =======
-For each server, go into the ebin directory and remove the .example extension on the servername.app.example file.
+For the ConnectionServer, CharacterServer and AreaServer, go into the ebin directory and remove the .example extension on the servername.app.example file.

 Edit those files to make the host name suite your system.
 You can see your node name by running: